laminlabs/lamindb/docs/architecture.md

 ⁴ In LaminDB, via branches (draft, review, merge).

-⁵ Raw files have no commit protocol; concurrent writers risk partial writes / last-writer-wins.

-⁶ No need for cleaning orphaned files like in Iceberg.
+⁵ No need for cleaning orphaned files like in Iceberg.

 :::